matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 </div>

 <br>
 <p>So There's a bit of a debate going on at the moment.
-Famed beatmaker <a href="https://www.youtube.com/shorts/5Vwda2SR96Q" target="_blank">Timbaland</a> has caught the ire of many up and comers for his embrace and endorsement of generative music and "AI" use in the production realm.
-But when I pan out and look at my journey bootcamp up to the last few days—I realize the first hurdle I faced (faster this time around) was mapping my chord tools to Maschine before gaining clarity on the C3/C4 issue (more on that later).</p>
+Famed beatmaker <a href="https://afrotech.com/timbaland-signs-ai-generated-artist" target="_blank">Timbaland has caught the ire of many up and comers</a> for his embrace and endorsement of generative music and "AI" use in the production realm.
+But when I pan out and look at my journey from bootcamp up to the last few days - I realize the first hurdle I faced (faster this time around) was mapping my code to Maschine's logic before gaining clarity on the true location of middle C (more on that later).</p>

 <br>
 <div style="text-align: center;">